tunelko/PyAuditingTool/README.md

 PyAuditingTool
 ==============
-PyAuditingTool: A tool to test GNU/Linux security and its misconfiguration
+PyAuditingTool: A tool to test GNU/Linux security and its misconfiguration.
+The tests are part of common security guidelines and standards and recommendations are include in the reports.

 For now, it checks: